gisle/gpp/README.md

 when installed will create the API service endpoint at `http://localhost:11434/v1`.

+If you need to provide an API key you can set the `GPP_API_KEY` environment variable.

 ## See also

 https://platform.openai.com/docs/guides/gpt/chat-completions-api describes the API used, and https://github.com/openai/openai-python is the main Python library used to access this API.